canmet-energy/btap_batch/README.md

 For costing, BTAP uses the National Energy Board Utility [rates](resources/ceb_fuel_end_use_prices.csv).
 These are averaged costs per GJ and do not have block or tiered surcharges.
 Equipment and materials costing requires a licence for RSMeans.
 Please contact RSMeans for a licence if you wish to use their data.
 We are currently using RSMean 2020 data in btap.

 ## Requirements
 Software requirements for running btap_batch can be found [here](docs/requirements.md)

+## Download/Update Source Code and Python Packages
+Instructions for downloading btap_batch from github and installing supporting Python packages are [here](docs/download.md)

-## Configuring your Computer
+## Configuring BTAP Batch
-Instructions for configuring your computer and creating a build environment can be found [here](docs/configure.md)
+Instructions for configuring your btap_batch and creating a build environment can be found [here](docs/configure.md)

-## Geometry Library
-BTAP contains a library of building geometries.
-You can review the list of the geometries [here](docs/geometry_library.md)

-## Custom Geometry
-There are times that the library will not suffice, and you will require a custom geometry.
-Guidelines for creating custom geometries are [here](docs/custom_osm.md)

 ## Analysis Workflow Examples
  * [Parametric](docs/parametric.md): Run all possible combinations in input file.